felipebravom/EmoInt/README.md

 Each input file must have the following format: id[tab]tweet[tab]emotion[tab]score.
 The script will complain in case of receiving a file with wrong format.

 ## 2. Weka Baseline System
 We have implemented a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package called [AffectiveTweets](https://github.com/felipebravom/AffectiveTweets) to be used as a baseline system.
 The package allows calculating multiple features from a tweet.
-Installation instructions are given in the project's [webpage](https://github.com/felipebravom/AffectiveTweets).
+Installation instructions are given in the project's [webpage](https://github.com/felipebravom/AffectiveTweets#installation).

-We have also implemented the [tweets_to_arff.py](tweets_to_arff.py) script for converting the given data into [arff](http://weka.wikispaces.com/ARFF) format, and the [fix_weka_output.py](fix_weka_output.py) script for converting weka predictions into the official format.
+We have also implemented the [tweets_to_arff.py](tweets_to_arff.py) script for converting the given data into [arff](http://weka.wikispaces.com/ARFF) format, and the [fix_weka_output.py](fix_weka_output.py) script for converting weka predictions into the official submission format.

 ### 2.1.
 Example